-Vegan beauty is creating a lot of buzz these days.
+Vegan beauty is creating a lot of buzzes these days.
 This is a transitional time for people’s lifestyle.
 With rising awareness and exposure, people are questioning their morals and ethics of doing what they have been doing.
 People want to know the real outcomes of their actions and this is in a way great thing for one’s personal growth.
 They want to follow Eco friendly lifestyle with no compromises.

-People are questioning the after effects of their actions, they want to analyze the impacts of the things they are doing and they what to know where the ingredients of their food are coming from, what their clothes are made off and what is the origin of their skin care, makeup, home decor is.
+People are questioning the after-effects of their actions, they want to analyze the impacts of the things they are doing and they what to know where the ingredients of their food are coming from, what their clothes are made off and what is the origin of their skincare, makeup, home decor is.
 They have lots of questions.

 So, one very important derivative of this lifestyle aspect is “beauty and makeup”.
 What exactly are you putting it in your skin and body should be very transparent to the consumers.
 And that’s the catch.
-That’s how and why “Vegan beauty” is rising above all unethical principals of animal cruelty, animal products and testing on animal.
+That’s how and why “Vegan beauty” is rising above all unethical principals of animal cruelty, animal products and testing on the animal.

-Vegan beauty comes in the play when; people who are aware and living a conscious lifestyle or following a vegan diet (which is restricting all the animals products and it’s byproducts like dairy, honey, eggs from their diet) because of ethical and environmental issues; are very particular for the beauty products to be also free from the same.
-It’s holds a very important aspect of their conscious lifestyle.
+Vegan beauty comes in the play when; people who are aware and living a conscious lifestyle or following a vegan diet (which is restricting all the animal’s products and it’s byproducts like dairy, honey, eggs from their diet) because of ethical and environmental issues; are very particular for the beauty products to be also free from the same.
+It holds a very important aspect of their conscious lifestyle.

 Vegan beauty holds true and important for the people who ethically and morally doesn’t support any kind of animal products or ingredients to be adopted and perceived by them in any of the form of application, consumption or protection their individual self.